Andrew Pierce

 Task-first information architecture

-Reorganise navigation around driver tasks and common scenarios, with search and recent items elevated.
-This reduces hunting through document trees and aligns the app with how drivers think and work.
+Reorganise navigation around driver tasks and common scenarios, with search and recent items elevated — this was to reduce hunting through document trees and align the app with how drivers think and work.

 Progressive disclosure of detail

-Lead with concise guidance and key steps; provide deeper reference only when requested.
-This supports rapid decision-making without overwhelming the user.
+Lead with concise guidance and key steps; provide deeper reference only when requested — this was to support rapid decision-making without overwhelming the user.

 Shared design language, platform-specific patterns

-Define cross-platform components and tokens; implement with native patterns (navigation, gestures, controls).
-This maintains consistency and speeds delivery while keeping the app “at home” on each platform.
+Define cross-platform components and tokens; implement with native patterns (navigation, gestures, controls) — this was to maintain consistency and speed up delivery while keeping the app “at home” on each platform.

 Clear visual hierarchy

-Typography and spacing rules that make headings, steps, warnings, and tips instantly scannable.
-This improves at-a-glance comprehension in time-pressured contexts.
+Typography and spacing rules that make headings, steps, warnings, and tips instantly scannable — this was to improve at-a-glance comprehension in time-pressured contexts.

 Specification depth

-Document states, empty/loading/error cases, and behavioural rules for search and navigation.
-This reduces rework and ensures parity between Android and iOS implementations.
+Document states, empty/loading/error cases, and behavioural rules for search and navigation — this was to reduce rework and ensure parity between Android and iOS implementations.

 Risks and how they were managed